 A JTBD Lunch&Learn session helps you set an inspiring impulse from which all employees benefit.
 Tailored specifically to your topic, in passing, during the lunch break.

-JTBD workshops help to learn and implement precisely what is relevant in working with JTBD and The Wheel of Progress® Framework.
-Modular, structured, inspiring, productive and interactive.
+Our JTBD workshops and trainings help you to learn and implement precisely what is relevant in your work with JTBD and The Wheel of Progress® Framework.
+Click here for our Mastering JTBD Online Workshops.
+Go here for the JTBD Masters Retreat for JTBD practitioners.

 JTBD Sprints help you complete entire projects in under two weeks.
 Guided by us and carried out together.
 Sprints empower your team and produce the most valuable results at the same time.